3SSF/payphone-selfbot/README.md

 # WARNING!
-This is a Windows only developing branch, focused specifically on Windows, only use this for testing or dev purposes, this may be merge with main branch if testing goes smoothly.
+This is a Windows only developing branch, focused specifically on Windows, do NOT ask to merge windows version with main, as the changes are too much to go with the main branch's code.